 HIV care and treatment during pregnancy

-- What is prenatal care?
+- What is antenatal care?

-- What drugs will I start with if I’m in this situation?
+- What HIV drugs will I take?

 - What if I only discover I am HIV-positive late in pregnancy?